Best foam roller exercises

 • Lay on top of the foam roller with your head, upper back, and lower back parallel to the roller and your knees bent.
 Rest your arms comfortably to your sides.

-• Gently roll to one side, staying in between your spine and your shoulder blades, move from side to side in this area.
+• Gently roll to one side, staying in between your spine and your shoulder blades, and move from side to side in this area.

 • Repeat on the other side.